polakowo/vectorbt/README.md

 ## Example

-We all hate boilerplate code, that's why in vectorbt you can start with as little as a couple of lines.
+You can start backtesting with just a couple of lines.

-Here is how much profit we would have made if we invested 100$ into Bitcoin in 2014:
+Here is how much profit we would have made if we invested $100 into Bitcoin in 2014:

 ```python
 import yfinance as yf